sonos/tract/README.md

      `models serialized with tract 0.x.y should work with tract 0.x.z where z >= y`

-* in practise, breaking changes have been relatively rare so far.
+* in practice, breaking changes have been relatively rare so far.
 Most models are forward and retro compatible from when tract has acquired NNEF support.

 Notable breakage occurred: